 The following forms of documentation should be added to an application

-- Upon successful admissions: Health Card/ Vaccination Program register to be provided to school health services within first week
+6. Upon successful admission: Health Card/ Vaccination Programme register to be provided to school health services within first week

 Examples of Documentation: